jamesplease/react-composer/README.md

 The render prop components to compose.

-If you specify a render prop on the components, it will be ignored.
+> Note: If you specify a render prop on the components, it will be ignored.

 ##### `render`